-2 ECG, National legislation for car transporters, last updated in October 2019
+2 ECG, National legislation for car transporters, Version 4

 Figure 1 Loaded length of car transporters in metres in EU Member States based on national legislation.1

 International transport - loss of efficiency

 The Finished Vehicle Logistics (FVL) sector relies heavily on crossing borders loaded to more than 18.75m.
 For example, the majority of cars are produced or imported in one country and sold to customers in another country.
 This proves how much ECG members have embraced the Single Market in addition to multimodality.